ifrah-ashraf/livechat/README.md

-### BUilding a real time chat application in golang and nextJS
+## Building a real time chat application in golang and nextJS